EnsemblGenomes/parasite-static/species/Panagrolaimus_es5/Panagrolaimus_es5.about.md

 _Panagrolaimus sp.
 ES5_ is an obligately outcrossing Panagrolaimid nematode.
-It was isolated from dried blackberry twigs by E. Schierenberg in Bornheim, Germany.
+It was originally isolated from dried blackberry twigs by E. Schierenberg in Bornheim, Germany.